Omensah-15/Inventory-Manager/README.md

 # 📦 InventoryPro — Inventory Management App

-**InventoryPro** is a lightweight, professional, and user-friendly **inventory tracking system**.
+**InventoryPro** is a professional, and user-friendly **inventory tracking system**.
 With InvyPro, you can manage products, track sales, restocks, and adjustments, and visualize inventory trends — all directly from your browser.

 Try it here: [InvyPro](https://inventory-manager-tiqc6cxbtumh5rd8qh722i.streamlit.app/).